flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/locations/philadelphia-pa.md

   * Join other fantasy fans for the annual Wizards and Witches Festival, celebrating Harry Potter and other fantasy characters, in the Chestnut Hill community.

   * Catch a musical performance at one of Philadelphia's many clubs and concert venues.

   * Enjoy the many seasonal and holiday events and festivals throughout Philadelphia, including the nation's largest free concert celebrating America's Independence Day on July 4.

-  **Mission Viejo, CA**
+  **Philadelphia, PA**

-  Recently named the safest city in the United States, Mission Viejo is an affluent suburban community of nearly 100,000.
-The center of the city contains a large man-made lake and beautiful tree-lined streets overlooked by the Saddleback mountain range.
-Mission Viejo offers an ideal climate with a temperature range of 11-23 degrees Celsius year-round.
-Summers are sunny, warm and dry.
-Fall and winter bring occasional rain showers, with snow in the local mountains.
-Due to close proximity to the ocean, nighttime and morning clouds are common.
+  Students have a range of choices for their after-class activities.
+Many students choose to spend time with their new friends or their host family.
+Or take the free shuttle bus to explore Philadelphia, which offers Germantown shopping, movies, the Philadelphia Museum of Art, the Liberty Bell Center, and the Morris Arboretum.

   ## PROGRAMS OFFERED